 Perhaps you're at the beginning of your book writing journey, wondering how to get all 87,367 thoughts out of your head and onto the page.
-(If that's the case and you'd like to get a strong start in under 50 minutes, check out my newest free training right here.)
+(If that's the case and you'd like to get a strong start, click here for my latest workshop, Book Outlines Made Simple!)

 Or, maybe you're writing or even in the editing process and you're wondering, "What's next?"

 Do you try to get a traditional publisher interested?
-Do you work with the self-publishing arm of a traditional publisher or employ the services of another vanity publishing house?
+Do you work with the hybrid-publishing arm of a traditional publisher or employ the services of another hybrid publishing house?
 Do you self-publish?
 What even are the differences between each approach?

 If these are the questions that swirl in your head, this series has you covered.
 I promise.